 In 2020, we launched an extended parental leave globally.
 All employees, no matter their location, receive a minimum of 26 weeks paid childcare leave for the primary caregiver and 8 weeks paid leave for the secondary caregiver, by the end of 2022.
 As we continued to deploy the scheme in 2021, employees around the globe are already benefitting from the extended parental leave, spending more time with their children at an important stage in their early childhood development.

-Also introduced in 2020, employees around the world now benefit from four weeks of caregiver leave and a fully deployed global safety net to ensure financial security for colleagues and their families in case of death or permanent disability.
+Also introduced in 2020, employees around the world now benefit from two weeks of caregiver leave (4 weeks by the end of 2022 globally) to make it easier for LEGO employees to take care of loved ones, and a fully deployed global safety net to ensure financial security for colleagues and their families in case of death or permanent disability.

 No compromise on safety

 Helping our colleagues thrive

 We strive to ensure that the LEGO Group is a motivating workplace and survey the motivation and satisfaction of all employees regularly.
 The resulting score is calculated from the answers to four questions in the annual employee engagement survey run by Ennova and called ‘the LEGO People Pulse’.

 In 2020, colleagues’ motivation and satisfaction were extremely high and amongst the strongest of all companies tracked by our external survey partner, Ennova.
 In 2020, we exceeded our target with a score of 82 points, 8 points above the external benchmark score of 74.

 During 2021 we’ve continued to take steps to ensure the health, safety and mental wellbeing of all colleagues working in our offices, factories and stores and to provide support for those working from home for extended periods.